cifkao/ismir2019-music-style-translation/README.md

 The repository contains the following directories:
 - `ismir2019_cifka` – code for training and evaluating models.
 - `experiments` – configuration files for the models from the paper.
-- `data` – data preparation pipeline.
+- `data` – data preparation recipes.

 ## Installation